 Medication may be used at the beginning of your treatment in order to reduce withdrawal symptoms and slowly tapered down as you learn more appropriate coping strategies.
 Others may require long-term medication management to help treat any co-occurring mental illnesses.
 The usage of medication will be up to you and your treatment team.

 Individual therapy is used to help you work through some of the emotions surrounding your addiction.
-We’ll focus tightly on problem-solving behaviors so that you can emerge from our program ready to tackle the challenges in your life.
+We’ll focus tightly on problem-solving behaviors so that you can emerge from our rehab center ready to tackle the challenges in your life.

 Cognitive-behavioral therapy (CBT) is a technique we use that challenges the negative ways in which you view the world and seeks to replace them with more positive ones.
 This can, in turn, change your behavior for the better.

 Group therapy is our main therapeutic method as it allows you the opportunity to work with individuals struggling with related problems so that you can work through them together.
 We offer both process-based groups and psychoeducational groups on a daily basis.
 Process groups are designed to allow you the chance to explore your feelings about topics related to your diagnosis.
 Psychoeducational groups allow us the opportunity to teach you ways to cope with your addiction, handle problems, prevent relapse, and learn coping mechanisms.

 Addiction is a family disease and we want to include your family in your treatment.
 Addiction rehab is far more successful when you have the support of your loved ones.
 We’ll offer family sessions to allow you the time to work through the problems addiction has caused in your relationship as we seek to mend any broken ties.
 We’ll also provide your loved ones with community resources such as A.A. and N.A. in order to allow for their continued healing.

 We also are proud to offer a number of complimentary therapies to help heal the whole you – mind, body, and soul.
 These experiential treatments include:

 - Recreational activities